Our Founding Treaties

-IACC promotes transparency, accountability, and integrity in government and in business, including fidelity to the rule of law.
-As part of its mission, IACC regularly exposes business or Government employees, such as judges who did not follow the rule of law by violating the UN Anti Corruption Convention or trafficking in human beings unlawfully retained within their “jurisdiction”.
+ICCAC promotes transparency, accountability, and integrity in government and in business, including fidelity to the rule of law.
+As part of its mission, ICCAC regularly exposes business or Government employees, such as judges who did not follow the rule of law by violating the UN Anti Corruption Convention or trafficking in human beings unlawfully retained within their “jurisdiction”.

 The International Anti Corruption Court accepts universal jurisdiction based on the violation of national and international laws and treaties to prosecute individuals for the international crimes of corruption, human rights violations, and punish the trafficking in persons, especially women and children.

-The International Anti Corruption Court was established to provide judicial oversight on existing national judicial systems.
+The International Criminal Court against Corruption was established to provide judicial oversight on existing national judicial systems.
 Therefore, it may only exercise its jurisdiction when certain conditions are met, such as when national courts have violated the UN Convention against Corruption, or violated International Laws & Treaties or are unwilling or unable to prosecute perpetrators of the UN Conventions or when the United Nations Security Council or individuals refer investigations to the Court.

-The work of the International Anti Corruption Court is supported by 189 Nations who signed the UNCAC and further supported by all Nations who signed the United Nations Convention against Transnational Organized Crime.
+The work of the International Criminal Court against Corruption is supported by 189 Nations who signed the UNCAC and further supported by all Nations who signed the United Nations Convention against Transnational Organized Crime.